djangodeployment/django-deployment-book/10-recovery2.rst

 ----------------------------

-In the previous chapter, I described stuff that you will eventually setup in such a way that it runs alone.
+In the previous chapter, I described stuff that you will eventually set up in such a way that it runs alone.
 Your servers will be backing up themselves without your knowing anything about it.
 In contrast, all the procedures I described in this chapter are to be manually executed by a
 human:

 * Restoring part of a system or the whole system
 * Recovery testing
 * Copying offline
 * Recovering from offline backups

 Some of these procedures will be triggered by an event, such as losing data.
 Recovery testing, however, and copying offline, will not be